 - Washington is still one of the United States’ biggest presidents.
 He stood 6’2″ and weighed 200 pounds.

 - Washington’s birthday changed when the colonies switched calendars.
 He was born on February 11, 1731 according to the Gregorian calendar.

 - The hair that is depicted in his portraits is his real hair.
 Washington did not wear a wig, but he did powder his hair, which gave it it’s white color.

-- George Washington made a relatively huge salary.
+- George Washington received a relatively large salary.
 His salary was 2% of the total US budget.

-- He never really chopped down that cheery tree.
+- He never really chopped down that cherry tree.
 Parson Weems wrote a myth-filled biography of Washington shortly after he died, which included his mythical cherry tree story.

 - Washington was quite an agricultural innovator.
 He supposedly introduced the idea of crop rotation.

 - Washington handled his place in history with extreme care.
 Even during wartime, he had Congress designate special funds for a team of secretaries.
 This team spent two full years transferring his wartime papers into beautiful ledgers.